Heather-Glen-Village/HGV-Arduino/Code-Collection/README.md

 Testing MQTT using the PubSubClient Library
 ### Relaytest
 Testing if I was able to change a Relay which made it so another 2 board could or couldn't Commuitate with RS485 (Don't Believe it every work due to Hardware)
+### system-checks
+Basic Code to test if most of the major systems are working such as Modbus and all major Secondary Sensors